 TREC originated in France, but is now gaining popularity throughout Europe, and many competitions are run in the UK, from beginner to international levels.
 TREC is designed to increase the knowledge, awareness and enjoyment of the countryside of a diverse range of people.
+Hover over the ‘about TREC’ link in the menu for more detailed explanations of what to expect at competitions.

 First timers are very welcome, it’s a really friendly sport.
 Most of the competition comprises challenges you would meet out riding in the countryside and TREC is designed to be manageable for every rider, no matter what level of ability.The emphasis is on fun!